opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 If the bakery is not busy, there is a baker available immediately and there is no waiting time, so $$t_{idle} = 0$$.

 Now let’s calculate the throughput.
-The throughput is defined by the number of requests processed per some unit of time.
+Throughput is defined by the number of requests processed per some unit of time.
 In our example, throughput corresponds to the number of customers served in a given unit of time.
 This number depends on three quantities:

 1. The number of customers arriving at the bakery
 1. The number of bakers working at the bakery